The exact cause of postnatal depression is not known. Research suggests that there are some factors that contribute to it.

 Media and online images can make you feel that new mothers should be attractive, energetic and live in a perfect home with a supportive partner.

-Many women think mothering is instinctive, not a skill you need to learn.
+Many women think mothering is instinctive.
+But it is a skill you need to learn.
 If you find the weeks and months after childbirth difficult, you may feel that you are the only one not coping.
 This can lead to overwhelming feelings of failure and isolation.